GovTechSG/seed-documentation/onboard-device/mac-os.md

    a.
 If you have received a successfully onboarded email, skip rest of the steps in this section and proceed to [Step 3: Verify installation](#step-3-verify-installation).

    b.
-If you have received a failed onboarding email, complete the below steps.
+If you have received a failed onboarding email, complete the following step on [TechPass portal](https://portal.techpass.gov.sg/).

 9. Refer to the following table to know about the possible onboarding status and the action required by you.